• Skip to main content

 Origin: Central America

-Notes: Spread by: Seeds in contaminated soil, garden waste.
-Invades: Colonises any bare areas in full sun - headlands, creek banks, roadsides and gardens.
+Notes: Spread by: seeds in contaminated soil, garden waste.
+Invades: colonises any bare areas in full sun - headlands, creek banks, roadsides and gardens.
 Environmental weed.

-Information sources: Mackay Regional Pest Management Group (2011) Weeds of the Mackay Whitsunday Region.
+Information sources: Mackay Regional Pest Management Group (2018) Weeds of the Mackay Whitsunday Region Second Edition.

 Website by Kapow Interactive